Get to the job search finish line sooner.

 However, it really is important to make it look like you aren’t sitting around in your underwear all day.

-In fact, the Equal Employment Opportunity Commission (EEOC) recently held a hearing looking into cases where employers were screening out jobless applicants.
+In fact, the Equal Employment Opportunity Commission (EEOC) once held a hearing looking into cases where employers were screening out jobless applicants.
 Some businesses even come right out and say it in their want ads, but most will simply toss your resume in the trash.

 Don’t let them think that!
 Find some way to be productive.